MiesJansen/MarketMakingProfitability/README.md

     5.2.1.
 If only one file, set to an array of one value.

   5.3.
 Set "readRaw" = True.
   	   Program will read raw TRACE data files.

     5.3.1.
 If already generated the clean data file set "readRaw" = False.

   5.4.
 Set "CLEAN_DATA_FILE" with a filename.
-The data written will
-       be cleaned TRACE data and have all same-day trades aggregated into one daily trade.
+  	   The data written to "CLEAN_DATA_FILE" will be the cleaned TRACE data and have all same-day trades aggregated into one daily trade.

+  --> Note - Upon completion of reading raw TRACE files, cleaned files will be generated.
+Can use clean files directly now as a substitute for raw data files to save program run time.

 6. Respecify parameters in "MMP_config.py" after running program with raw TRACE data files.